gogins/csound-vst3-opcodes/README.md

 http://michaelgogins.tumblr.com

-Plugin opcodes for hosting vst3 plugin instruments and effects in Csound.
+This project provides plugin opcodes for hosting VST3 plugin instruments and effects in Csound.

 These opcodes are a port of the existing vst4cs opcodes, which supports only the VST2 protocol, to the newer and more capable VST3 protocol.